Safety is the #1 Priority...

 the mountains will always be there

 We want to make sure all of you are aware that there are dangerous conditions in the outdoors, especially where there is snow.
 In the above video segment we talked about the proper tools you need to know how to use ANYTIME you decide to go where there is snow (yes, anytime).
 In other words, we ABSOLUTELY recommend you take a couple mountaineering classes before you even think about going out to any place that has snow.
 I (Phillip) have been mountaineering since 2002 and can tell you there have been time when I was only a few hundred feet from the summit, came across snow, and decided to turn back because I didn't have the proper protection (ice axe, crampons, and helmet).
-As a matter of fact, there have been several times I had to turn back, a few times I have had 3 or more failed summit attempts, which is very frustrating!
+As a matter of fact, there have been several times I had to turn back, a few times I have had 3 or more failed summit attempts on the same mountain, which is very frustrating!
 There is a saying and it goes like this: "There are bold mountaineers and there are old mountaineers.
 But there are no old, bold mountaineers" -Unknown.

 You MUST respect the mountains, nature, and the wild.
 Be safe out there, and please pass on this information to others so they know, it could save their life.